By now the statistics are familiar: Fentanyl is killing Americans at an unprecedented rate—around 73,000 annually.

 Social media platforms help dealers and traffickers reach young customers, and a new wave of bills is chipping away at the issue.

-But Chapman also thinks opioid settlement money—of which there is plenty, he said, sitting collecting interest—should be used to staunch the flow of fentanyl.
+But Chapman also said he thinks opioid settlement money—of which there is plenty, sitting collecting interest—should be used to staunch the flow of fentanyl.

-Bill Bodner, former special agent in charge of the Los Angeles Field Division for the Drug Enforcement Administration (DEA) notes street drugs are an evolving threat that change according to the whims and wiles of the cartels who produce them.
+Bill Bodner, former special agent in charge of the Los Angeles Field Division for the Drug Enforcement Administration, noted that street drugs are an evolving threat that change according to the whims and wiles of the cartels that produce them.

 “People get violently angry with me when I say this—but supply reduction is actually the most statistically supported form of harm reduction there is,” he said, pointing to CDC data showing harms from prescription opioids increasing or decreasing with availability.